-This is a field-based one-week intensive course that provides a practical introduction
+This is a one-week field-based intensive course that provides students with a practical

-to hydrological, water quality, regolith and soil issues of the tropics.
+introduction to hydrological, water quality and soil issues of the tropics.
 Our laboratory

-is Far North Queensland, with all its geologically and climatically diverse landscapes,
+is in Far North Queensland with all its geologically and climatically diverse landscapes,

 including the Great Barrier Reef catchments.
-We study the natural processes and human
+We study natural hydrological processes

 - Acquire knowledge of key processes influencing tropical hydrology and soils;